 California dreamin’ is within reach when you opt for a royally sized mattress

-There’s only one thing better than a spacious king-sized bed–an even bigger bed.
+There’s only one thing better than a spacious king size bed – an even bigger bed.
 A California King mattress ups the King by being 4 inches longer, making it the longest mattress–a whopping 84” long–you can get without going the custom-made route.
 It’s a favorite among professional athletes, especially basketball players, and celebrities alike.

 You may recall that superstar Rihanna sang about her California King in her 2011 hit, “California King Bed.”
 She lamented, “In this California King bed, we’re 10,000 miles apart.”
 That’s not true.
 Sleepers can stretch out over 72” in length, but twosomes will be a bit closer widthwise since a California King is 4” narrower than a regular king mattress (sometimes called an Eastern King).
 But let’s not the facts get in the way of a catchy song…